TobiWo/link-operator-telegram-bot/README.md

 To get information about necessary cli-arguments start the compose with `--help` or check the summary table below (*TODO*).
 Furhtermore, the compose mounts a folder `resources` into the dist-folder within the container.
 The `resources` folder needs to have a file called `address_info.yml`.
 This file contains all you operator related addresses.
 You can find a template of this file within the `resources` folder in the repo.

+### CLI arguments

+* `--eligible-chats` if only one chat and this chat-id is negative number you need to use the long argument form in the form `--eligible-chats=-1234`
+* same is true for multiple negative chat ids
+* if multiple chat ids and you want to use `-e` or `--eligible-chats` without the equal sign, put the positive number in front